amstan/qoi-fpga/README.md

 drop in replacement for some of the reference implementation.

-Run `make VERILATED=1 test`, it will convert an image to qoi and then use the system converted to convert back (both ours and another reference .qoi).
-The md5sums of the resulting png files should match (it should mean all pixels survived being encoded), the md5sums of the .qoi files ideally should also match if it's a full featured encoder.
+Run `make VERILATED=1 test`, it will convert an image to qoi and then use the system converter to convert back (both ours and another reference .qoi).
+The md5sums of the resulting png files should match (it should mean all pixels survived being encoded), the md5sums of the .qoi files should also match if it's a full featured encoder.

 ## LiteX